Air Squats: Benefits, Muscles Worked, How to Do & More!

 What Are Air Squats?

-They involve lowering your body from a standing position into a squat and then returning to a stand.
+Often referred to as bodyweight squats, this exercise involves lowering your hips from a standing position into a squat and then returning to the upright stance—using only your body weight as resistance.

 The movement pattern of an air squat engages multiple muscle groups, including the quadriceps, hamstrings, glutes, and core.